venkateshakula1729/cs425-2025-/README.md

 ./client_grp
 ```

-When prompted, enter the username and password for each client which is present in 'users.txt'
+When prompted, enter the username and password for each client present in 'users.txt'

 ### Use the following commands in the client: